postech-dao/simperby-evm/README.md

 [twitter-image]: https://img.shields.io/twitter/follow/postech_dao?style=social
 [twitter-link]: https://twitter.com/postech_dao

-This repository implements the settlement chain interface for EVM-based ecosystem that can interact with simperby.
+This repository implements the settlement chain interface for an EVM-based ecosystem that can interact with simperby.
-If you don't know what simeprby is, please visit [simperby]("https://github.com/postech-dao/simperby").
+If you don't know what simperby is, please visit [simperby]("https://github.com/postech-dao/simperby").

 ## Building